MitchDorrestijn/identity-server-guide/guides/HOW-TO-ADD-ROLES.md

     }
 }
 ```
 Next we need to tell IdentityServer to call this class everytime we request role data.
-In order to do this we will have too add the following line in our `Startup.cs` file within the `ConfigureServices(IServiceCollection services)` method.
+In order to do this we will have to add the following line in our `Startup.cs` file within the `ConfigureServices(IServiceCollection services)` method.

 ```csharp
 services.AddTransient<IProfileService, ProfileService>();